 You want to season the brined chicken with salt all over the outside and inside the cavity.
 Evenly, excessively, and everywhere.
 Pinching salt in your fingers and raining it down from a few inches above the meat is a great way to get a nice covering.
-And prevents random bites with too much salt, or any without enough.

 Be generous.
 But not obnoxious.

-It may seem daunting to roast an entire bird on any given busy night, but it really takes less than an hour for a 3 or 4 pound bird.
+It may seem daunting to roast an entire bird on any given busy night, but it really takes less than an hour for a three or four-pound bird.